Lowell, Indiana: Schools

+Transportation

+Commuter Rail

+Lowell commuters to Chicago are served by the South Shore Line via Gary Metro Center in Gary, Indiana on the Lakeshore Corridor line or via Munster/Dyer station in Munster, Indiana on the Monon Corridor line that opened on March 31, 2026.

 Events

 Lowell hosts the oldest Labor Day parade in Indiana.
 Buckley Homestead, east of Lowell, hosts a number of events, including a World War II reenactment with authentic weapons, artillery, and tanks.
 The Legend of Sleepy Hollow is another event that takes place in Lowell in September.